nshvyryaev/trytravis-otus/README.md

 To run Ansible deploy execute `ansible-playbook site.yml` from directory `ansible`.

 Note: There was an issue with APT repo key provided in gist for packer_db.yml.

+## HW10 Ansible 3
+* Ansible roles added for app and db
+* Both roles are used in playbook `site.yml`
+* Two environments created: stage and prod